 For example, over the past couple of years, many small arms procurement programs have been implemented in the world, clearly illustrating that armies adhere to these calibers of the NATO standard in their next generation assault rifle requirements.

-Among them is the French army, which in September 2016 of the year announced a contract with Heckler & Koch (H & K) worth 168 million euros, providing for the replacement of standard FAMAS F1 assault rifles with HK416F caliber 5.56X45 mm in the framework of the program Arme Individuelle Future (AIF)
+Among them is the French army, which in September 2016 announced a contract with Heckler & Koch (H&K) worth 168 million euros, providing for the replacement of standard FAMAS F1 assault rifles with HK416F rifles in 5.56x45 mm caliber under the Arme Individuelle Future (AIF) program.

-In April 2017, the German armed forces issued a request for proposals for the System Sturmgewehr Bundeswehr (SSB) program, which provides for the replacement of H & K G36 5.56xXNNXX mm assault rifles with a system of the same caliber.
-According to official documents, in the period from 45 to 2019, the year must be procured up to 2026 rifles, indicating a cloudless future for this caliber.
+In April 2017, the German armed forces issued a request for proposals for the System Sturmgewehr Bundeswehr (SSB) program, which provides for the replacement of H&K G36 5.56x45 mm assault rifles with a system of the same caliber.
+According to official documents, up to 2019 rifles should be purchased between 2026 and 120000, which indicates a cloudless future for this caliber.

 Finally, in July 2017, Estonia announced its plans for a program for the purchase of small arms caliber 5.56x45 mm and 7.62x51 mm for infantry brigades, as well as law enforcement forces worth 75 million euros.